Gabbar Singh (film): Development

 In 2011, Pawan expressed interest in remaking the Hindi film Dabangg to Telugu as he was impressed with the film.
 Arbaaz Khan sold the remake rights to Pawan.
-It was originally announced that Pawan would produce the film under his newly formed production banner "Pawan Kalyan Creative Works"; however, it was announced as Bandla Ganesh will produce the film under his banner Parameswara Cine Creations.
+It was originally announced that Pawan would produce the film under his newly formed production banner "Pawan Kalyan Creative Works"; however, it was announced that Bandla Ganesh will produce the film under his banner Parameswara Cine Creations.
 Pawan approached Harish to direct the Telugu remake of Dabangg.
 Harish Shankar revealed he was supposed to direct Mirapakaay (originally titled "Romantic Rishi") with Pawan Kalyan which was dropped due to various reasons.
-Pawan Kalyan reportedly told the director to take the basic theme of the film and change all the scenes to suit the Telugu nativity.
-Harish wrote a fresh screenplay of "Dabangg" with new situations different from the original.
-Pawan who read the script was satisfied with the screenplay and called it "so fresh ... apt for Telugu sensibilities".
-Harish said that it was Pawan who suggested to name the film as Gabbar Singh with the tagline "He is Special".